 Gemma 4 runs entirely on your hardware — there is no cloud fallback.
 If your machine cannot handle it, you will get painfully slow completions that break your flow instead of helping it.
 Here is what you actually need:

-- No dedicated GPU at all: The 4B model still runs on CPU, but expect 2–5 seconds per completion instead of under a second.
+gemma4:e2bcan still run on CPU, but expect 2-5 seconds per completion instead of under a second.
 You need 8GB of RAM minimum, 16GB preferred.
 It is usable for chat workflows but frustrating for inline autocomplete.

 Quick hardware check: On Windows, press Ctrl+Shift+Esc to open Task Manager, go to "Performance" then "GPU" — look for "Dedicated GPU memory".
 On Mac, click the Apple menu and check "About This Mac" for your chip and memory.
 On Linux, run nvidia-smi in a terminal.